samakins672/magic_esim/payment_gateway.md

 ### 2.1 Prepare configuration
 1. **Gather credentials** – Determine the secret keys, merchant IDs, webhook URLs, or other settings the provider requires.
-2. **Declare settings** – Add new entries under the payment configuration block in `magic_esim/settings.py`, following the existing CoinPayments and TapPayments variables.
+2. **Declare settings** – Add new entries under the payment configuration block in `magic_esim/settings.py`, following the existing CoinPayments and HyperPay MPGS variables.
 Always use `config('KEY')` so that secrets remain externalized.【F:magic_esim/settings.py†L239-L274】
 3. **Update deployment secrets** – Ensure the `.env` files used for local development, staging, and production expose the new keys.
 Document required values for DevOps.

 ### 2.2 Implement gateway helper
 1. **Create a helper module** – Extend `billing/utils.py` with a dedicated class or function encapsulating API calls (authentication, charge creation, status lookup, refunds, etc.).
-Mirror the structure used by `CoinPayments` and `create_tap_payment` to keep logic centralized and testable.【F:billing/utils.py†L1-L183】【F:billing/utils.py†L200-L289】
+Mirror the structure used by `CoinPayments` and `create_mpgs_checkout` to keep logic centralized and testable.【F:billing/utils.py†L1-L183】【F:billing/utils.py†L200-L289】
 2. **Normalize responses** – Return dictionaries with consistent fields (`status`, `message`, `payment_id`, `checkout_url`, `timeout`, etc.) so the view logic can remain uniform.
 3. **Handle errors explicitly** – Raise `requests.RequestException` or return structured error states that the serializer can surface as validation errors.